alejandroalffer/alastria-node-t/README.md

 ## Istanbul Governance IBTF

-As the T-network is using the Istanbul BFT consensus protocol, the way to generate new blocks in the test-net is to have validator nodes available in the network and integrate them into the set of nodes that are part of the validation round.
+As the T-network uses the Istanbul BFT consensus protocol, the way to generate new blocks in the test-net is to have validator nodes available in the network and integrate them into the set of nodes that are part of the validation round.

 Each round is initiated by a different node that "proposes" a set of transactions in a block and distributes them to the rest of the nodes.